aliska76/prompt-secure-pdf/README.md

 ## Load the Chrome Extension:
 - Open chrome://extensions/ in your browser.
 - Enable Developer mode.
-- Click Load unpacked and select the extension directory (chrome-extension/dist folder).
+- Click Load unpacked and select the extension directory - `chrome-extension/dist` folder.

 ## Use the Extension:
 - Upload a PDF file to sites like ChatGPT, Gemini, everask.ai and etc. to check if it contains sensitive data.